‘The Pearl Of The Adriatic’

 The beautiful lights in the reception

-We were greeted inside by the lovely reception team and the beautiful Mia who showed us around the bar area, the lounge and the executive lounge which has complimentary snacks and drinks available throughout the day.
+We were greeted inside by the lovely reception team.
+Mia (one of the team) showed us around the bar area, the lounge and the executive lounge which has complimentary snacks and drinks available throughout the day.
 The hotel is luscious with large arch doorways, marble tables and an Art Deco feel.
 We were able to try Mia’s favourite cocktail from the menu which was really refreshing and reminded me of a mojito.

 The Imperial Bar and Lounge